veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 ### Types of data sets
 Data sets can be saved and shared as:
-* **Data snapshosts** - shares the current version of the data set (no automatic updates).
 * **Data live streams (dynamic)**dynamic - when there is a change in a data set, it gets automatically updated.

-Note that you cannot save a data snapshot as a data live stream.
-However, you can convert a data live stream into a data snapshot.

 ### To create a data set
 To create a derived data set: